christopher-besch/homepage/src/articles/maki_01/maki_01.md

 The goal of [Maki](https://github.com/christopher-besch/maki) is to allow the user to create 3D animations using Python;
 while the user is constructing their animation in an interactive shell, Maki shows the current status of the scene in a separate window.
-The user is able to freely move the camera in that window.
+Here the user is able to freely move the camera.
-In addition to that, Maki provides the ability to *jump in time*;
+In addition to spacial movement, Maki provides the ability to *jump in time*;
 The user can decide which frame of the animation should be played.

 This allows an **easy to use** workflow, minimizing the time between defining animations and playing with the results.